HIV Prevention

 How well does PEP work?

-While taking PEP, it is important to keep using other HIV prevention methods, such as consistently and properly using condoms with sex partners and using only new, sterile needles and syringes when injecting drugs.
+While taking PEP, it is important to keep using other HIV prevention methods, such as consistently and properly using condoms with sex partners and using only new, sterile needles and syringes if a person injects drugs.
+HIV PEP does not protect against other sexually transmitted infections (STIs).
+Using condoms will reduce your risk of HIV and will also help protect against other STIs.

 Does PEP cause side effects?